samvj/node-simple-upload/readme.md

 # Overview

 Just a simple node.js application that demonstrates HTTP-based file uploads.
 The code is written in CoffeeScript.
 Files are stored using MongoDB's GridFS.
+I'm using Express.js, Hogan.js and Mongolian database lib.

 # Building